 Pass, who grew up in Scottdale, GA, attended the University of Georgia where he played running back, quarterback, receiver and returned kicks.
 In four seasons with the Bulldogs he rushed 221 times for 1,022 yards and scored five touchdowns.
 He also caught 35 balls for 435 yards and two scores.
 Before his freshman season he was drafted by the Florida Marlins in the 1996 Major League Baseball draft and played that summer in the Marlins’ farm system.
 He also played in the Marlins’ minor league system before his sophomore and junior season in 1997 and 1998.

 This is the second head coaching position for Pass.
 In 2012 he was named the Head Coach of the Boston Freedom Fighters, a professional developmental team in the National Spring Football League.
 In 2015 he was also a defensive backs coach for the Boston Renegades, a women’s team in the Women’s Football Alliance.

-Anthony Payton - Head Coach & Offensive Coordinator
+Reggie Gray - Assistant Head Coach & Offensive Coordinator

 Tim Shelley - Defensive Coordinator

-Prior to coaching, the former defensive back for Fort Valley State in Georgia, Shelley played six seasons in two arena leagues.
-He played for the Tampa Bay Storm, the Spokane Shock and the Portland Steel in the AFL and the Green Bay Blizzard and the Cedar Rapids Titans of the IFL.
+During his playing career, Shelley played defensive back for the Tampa Bay Storm, the Spokane Shock and the Portland Steel of the Arena Football League and in the Indoor Football League with the Green Bay Blizzard and the Cedar Rapids Titans.